xompage/Nyuu-obfuscated/README.md

 titled “Node.js” for more details.

 If you get a `gyp ERR! stack Error: EACCES: permission denied` error when installing, try the following command instead:
+Side note: For example on Ubuntu 20.04 there are no errors while installing but nyuu crashes when ran for the first time, this solution might also fix that.

 ```
 npm install -g nyuu --unsafe-perm